 Since I design my motion graphics in Adobe After Effects with an alpha channel (meaning a transparency channel which allows it to overlay over another video or graphic layer.)
 I came up with three types of graphics required - lower thirds, left half of the screen or a full screen.
 The larger formats give additional real estate when conveying lots of information - quotes, bullet points, notes, etc. To start, I wanted a spreadsheet option to enter information which informs After Effects which composition to choose and produce, plus the tool to auto-populate the information properly, then render the video followed by producing the next video.
 I wanted that to run for all required overlays, then helps a producer to follow the process and rerender any chosen video / videos if so chosen from the list.
 I went to work and coded a script that would automate that process.
 Additionally, I knew that audio would need to be normalized and run through a limiter, so that the quieter parts are not overwhelmed by the louder parts.
 I created my own automation process for those audio files that are going to be produced and requiring attention.

 Steps: At this time of this article, I am 66% complete with the production of the videos for the online course - those already uploaded are being used in Pakistan and ministries in the Philippines have expressed interest.
-I have a pretty understanding of my own work flow to get these sessions online.
+I have a better developed working understanding of my own work flow to get these sessions online.
 This is an overview of that workflow.

 - Study and bring the content onto paper notes.
 Time required: 6-8 hours per lesson.